Omarelhares22/pyspark-data-processing-task/README.md

 The notebook includes the following tasks:

-RDD Creation and Statistics:
+1-RDD Creation and Statistics:

 Create an RDD of numbers (1 to 49) using NumPy.
 Compute sum, average, maximum, minimum, and count.
 Count even vs. odd numbers.

-People Data Analysis:
+2-People Data Analysis:

 Process an RDD of people data (name, age).
 Find the oldest person.